Caring for Animals

 - Keepers need a variety of enrichment ideas to care for lions

-Back at school, students will work in teams of up to six people and choose one of the big enrichment challenges to focus on.
-The Teaching Guide will help you teach using an engineering framework called Design Thinking.
-Design Thinking helps teams quickly translate their ideas into prototypes and bring their ideas to life.
+Back at school, students will work in teams of up to six people and choose one of the challenges to focus on.
+The Teaching Guide will help you use an engineering framework called Design Thinking, which helps teams quickly translate their ideas into prototypes.

-- Learn about the adaptations and features of Zoo animals
+- Learn about Zoo animals and the work of keepers

 - Develop STEM skills such as scientific observation and Design Thinking